syntixi/website/docs/guides/core/function.md

 Since the ML model is not part of HTTP server source code and changes frequently, it's intuitive to seperated the HTTP service and ML model.

-In this case, you can create a function with HTTP service image and referenced a bundle contains ML model.
+In this case, you can create a function with HTTP service image and referenced the bundle contains ML model.
 Once the bundle is updated with the latest model, Syntixi will perform rolling update for function automatically.